-I shared the following graphic on my Sunday School blog, The Sunday School Revolutionary.
+I shared the graphic on my Sunday School blog, The Sunday School Revolutionary.
 But I got to thinking that the graphic applies to assimilation and disciple-making as well.
-Take a look:
+Take a look at it again.

 In order to develop a disciple-making strategy and system, some critical questions must be answered about transitions:

 - What are we doing to invite and attract people into worship?

 - What are we doing to move worship attenders into Sunday School and small groups?